PomonaCS/Readmes/2) Darwin/darwin.md

 creature has had a turn, the process begins all over again with each creature taking a second turn, and so on.
 The goal of the game is to infect as many creatures as possible to increase the population of your own species.

-See **Appendix A - Species Programming** for more on how Instruction lists inform creature behavior.
+See **Appendix A - Species Programming** for more on how `Instruction` lists inform creature behavior.
 Make sure you read through and undestand this before coding the `Species` class.

 There are several presupplied creature files:

 `Food`: This creature spins in a square but never infects anything.
 Its only purpose is to serve as food for other creatures.
-As Nick Parlante explains, “the life of the Food creature is so boring that its only hope in life is to be eaten by something else so that it gets reincarnated as something more interesting.”
+As Nick Parlante explains, "the life of the Food creature is so boring that its only hope in life is to be eaten by something else so that it gets reincarnated as something more interesting."

 `Hop`: This creature just keeps hopping forward until it reaches a wall.
 Not very interesting, but it is useful to see if your program is working.